-Asia shares at 1-month peak, bonds bet on ECB support
+Asia shares at one-month peak, bonds bet on ECB support

 Markets have been surprisingly buoyant in the wake of Italy's "No" vote last weekend, in part on hopes for continued support from the ECB which may widen the type of bonds it buys.

-Also helping sentiment were reports Italy would step in to rescue troubled bank Monte dei Paschi, which lifted its shares by 9 percent (BMPS.MI).
+Also helping sentiment were reports Italy would step in to rescue troubled bank Monte dei Paschi, which lifted its shares by 9 percent.

 All of which helped drive down yields on European peripheral debt, with buying spilling over to German bunds and U.S. Treasuries.
 Yields on the 30-year Treasury fell by almost 6 basis points in the biggest daily decline since later August.

-That drop nudged the dollar down a touch to 113.73 yen JPY= while the dollar index dipped 0.05 percent .DXY.
+That drop nudged the dollar down a touch to 113.73 yen while the dollar index dipped 0.05 percent.

 WATCHING WALL ST